 Getting from here to there… (Two simple questions)

-I once heard a story from a very skilled and experienced social worker about using two simple questions:
+Posted: 28/04/2016A very skilled and experienced social worker once told us about using two simple questions:

 At the time, he was working with a teenage boy who was refusing to go to school.
 He spread out the Reflexions cards and asked the young person to pick one (or more) that said something about how he is feeling about/at school, and another that said something about how he would like to be feeling about/at school.
 The social worker placed the first card on the left and the second card on the right.
 They chatted about the one on the left briefly first, and then the one on the right in much more detail.